kulpojke/nr218/project_4.md

    + Sentinel-2 image from July, 2018
    + Sentinel-2 image from February, 2014

-__Task__
+## Task
 Estimate the change in the volume of water that was in the reservoir between summer, 2018 and February, 2024.
 This can be done using tools that we have already used in this class.

+## Deliverables
+A short document with:

++ Methods: Write a clear explanation of what you did, and why.
+Document the steps you took, using figures where needed.
++ Solution:  Tell me your estimate for the volume of water, how confident you are in your answer, and what the major sources of error are.

 >Hints:
 > You will need to mosaic the raster tiles.
-You usee build vrt in the section above to stack bands.
+You used build vrt in the section above to stack bands.
 Now use it to mosaic tiles.
+Think about the differences between mosaicing and stacking.